What is Bariatric Surgery?

 - Whether the person has a BMI (Body Mass Index) of 40 or more.
 In other words, if the patients are very severely obese or morbidly obese.

 - Have a lesser BMI of 35 or even slightly lesser (these still should fall under the category of moderately obese or severely obese) but have other medical conditions associated with obesity called co-morbid conditions.

-- Whether the person has tried all other methods to lose weight but is unsuccessful and is now prepared to undergo the surgery fully knowing what the procedure involves with its risks.
+- Whether the person has tried all other weight loss methods which were unsuccessful and is now prepared to undergo the surgery.
+With fully knowing what the procedure is and its potential risks

-If you are an individual who seems to fit in any of the above categories and you are meeting with the bariatric surgeon you can, in turn, ask him few questions to get more clarity.
+If you're an individual who fits in any of the above categories and you are meeting with the bariatric surgeon you can, in turn, ask him a few questions to get more clarity.
 Click here to know the ten questions you can ask your bariatric surgeon before weight loss surgery.

 The above criteria may now induce an inquisition to know more about BMI and co-morbid medical conditions.
 Let us see them briefly here.

 What is BMI or Body Mass Index?

 BMI stands for Body Mass Index.
-BMI is a measure of body fats in adults.
+BMI is generally a measure of body fats in adults.
 Body weight in kg divided by the square of height in meters gives BMI.